 Short-term investments represent holdings of available-for-sale marketable securities in accordance with the Company's investment policy and cash management strategy.
 Short-term investments have maturities of greater than 90 days at the time of purchase and mature within one year from the balance sheet date.
-Investments in marketable securities are recorded at fair value, with any unrealized gains and losses reported within accumulated other comprehensive income as a separate component of stockholders' equity until realized.
+Investments in marketable securities are recorded at fair value, with any unrealized gains and losses reported within accumulated other comprehensive income as a separate component of stockholders' equity until realized or until a determination is made that an other-than-temporary decline in market value has occurred.
 Any premium or discount arising at purchase is amortized and/or accreted to interest income and/or expense over the life of the underlying security.
 Such amortization and accretion, together with interest on securities, are included in interest income in the Company's condensed consolidated statements of operations.
 The cost of marketable securities sold is determined based on the specific identification method and any realized gains or losses on the sale of investments are reflected as a component of other income.